RecursiveThinking/recursive_thinking_website/README.md

 - npm install packages
 - run webpack to generate build folder
 - copy the frontend build files to an S3 bucket for hosting
-- run the template.yml to deploy backend architecture

-####template.yml

-This file contains our SAM (serverless application model) template.
-We will use this config to directly deploy/update lambdas/api gateway routes/dynamodb resources.

-To learn more about SAM - https://github.com/awslabs/serverless-application-model